apayne/rc-shim/README.md

 You must have a definition for each daemon that will receive the shim.
 If there is no definition, then the shim will fail.

-The script only supports three operations: stop, start, and restart.
+The script only supports three operations: stop, start, restart, and status.
 A common operation is to request a reload of settings.
 This is not supported at the moment.
 While it may be possible to create a "reload" command, there is no consistent use of the SIGHUP signal to force a daemon to reload its settings, so there is no guarantee that this command will be 100% consistent across all daemons.

+Some rc scripts will attempt to load multiple daemons at the same time.
+This is contrary to supervision, where typically there is one supervisor for each daemon.
+A work-around for this is to create a set of service definitions that launch from a separate service scan, and to make the shim launch it instead.
+The shim will control the service scan program, which in turn will bring the individual daemons up/down as needed.